Warren Academy Handbook

 WARREN ACADEMY DRESS CODE

 The following is the expected dress code for Warren Academy.
-Students must comply with this dress code until they are off the school campus.
+Students must comply with this dress code until they are off the school campus (come in and leave in dress code).
 Students who do not comply will be subject to disciplinary action.

 DRESSING AND GROOMING